suelee0308/homework-1-refactor/README.md

 ---

-##Other notes
+## Other notes
--HTML and CSS was done individually.
+- HTML and CSS was done individually.
--W3 schools HTML semantics was used to change div tags.
+- W3 schools HTML semantics was used to change div tags.
--Read through classmate's README before writing mine.
+- Read through classmate's README before writing mine.

-##Mistakes made along the way
+## Mistakes made along the way
--Oversimplified CSS and broke href key.
+- Oversimplified CSS and broke href key.
 Had to redo CSS refactoring (which was out of the scope of this activity) but in refactoring, I commented out the original CSS that was repetitive instead of completely deleting it, which helped fix the CSS easier than when I had broken it.
--Wrote README after completing the HTML and CSS changes.
+- Wrote README after completing the HTML and CSS changes.
 Thought pushing changes along the way was enough.